Circle Calc: find c, d, a, r

 d = 2r

-There are many other circle formulas that may be derived from the above equations, which you'll find in dedicated paragraphs below.
+You can derive many other circle formulas from the above equations, which you'll find in dedicated paragraphs below.

 If you're looking for the circle formula itself, check out this equation of a circle calculator.